 “Cindi trained him for me and after that I got a taste of what a real barrel horse was like and he was amazing.
 I wish I had him today because the type of horse he was, he would still be winning at the pro rodeos today.
-He was amazing,” Lester said.
+He was amazing,” Yates said.

-Today, Lester ropes on a big red horse that she calls Boss.
+Today, Yates ropes on a big red horse that she calls Boss.
 Once she really started entering him and the two gained confidence together, she says she never looked back and he has taken her places that she couldn’t ask for a better horse.

-“She’s already produced Grace and then I have a couple colts that I’m training right now and they all have the same athleticness and they all have her fire, which is good and bad,” Lester says about Alice’s colts.
+“She’s already produced Grace and then I have a couple colts that I’m training right now and they all have the same athleticness and they all have her fire, which is good and bad,” Yates says about Alice’s colts.

 She says that breeding and training horses is what she wants to do for the rest of her life.
-Lester’s goal is to raise and train babies but if those babies turn out to be able to handle the pressure and thrive in the professional rodeo format, she’s okay with that too.
+Yates’s goal is to raise and train babies but if those babies turn out to be able to handle the pressure and thrive in the professional rodeo format, she’s okay with that too.

 Kellie Collier Looks Back At The Horses That Made Her